SE-adm/Book/README.md

 * [Effective Python Penetration Testing.](https://t.me/S_E_Book/763) - Penetration testing is a practice of testing a computer system, network, or web application to find weaknesses in security that an attacker can exploit.
 Effective Python Penetration Testing will help you utilize your Python scripting skills to safeguard your networks from cyberattacks.
 We will begin by providing you with an overview of Python scripting and penetration testing.
 You will learn to analyze network traffic by writing Scapy scripts and will see how to fingerprint web applications with Python libraries such as ProxMon and Spynner.
 * [Python for Offensive PenTest.](https://t.me/S_E_Book/792) - This book is packed with step-by-step instructions and working examples to make you a skilled penetration tester.
 It is divided into clear bite-sized chunks, so you can learn at your own pace and focus on the areas of most interest to you.
 This book will teach you how to code a reverse shell and build an anonymous shell.
 You will also learn how to hack passwords and perform a privilege escalation on Windows with practical examples.
 You will set up your own virtual hacking environment in VirtualBox, which will help you run multiple operating systems for your testing environment.
 * [Learning Python Networking.](https://t.me/S_E_Book/794) - Starting with a walk through of today's major networking protocols, through this book, you'll learn how to employ Python for network programming, how to request and retrieve web resources, and how to extract data in major formats over the web.
 You will utilize Python for emailing using different protocols, and you'll interact with remote systems and IP and DNS networking.
 You will cover the connection of networking devices and configuration using Python 3.7, along with cloud-based network management tasks using Python.
+* [Python Crash Course: A Hands-On, Project-Based Introduction to Programming.](https://t.me/S_E_Book/1113) - In the first half of the book, you'll learn about basic programming concepts, such as lists, dictionaries, classes, and loops, and practice writing clean and readable code with exercises for each topic.
+You'll also learn how to make your programs interactive and how to test your code safely before adding it to a project.
+In the second half of the book, you'll put your new knowledge into practice with three substantial projects: a Space Invaders-inspired arcade game, data visualizations with Python's super-handy libraries, and a simple web app you can deploy online.
 * [Python System Administration.](https://t.me/S_E_Book/1013)

 ## Arduino RU
 Книги, видео, полезный материал на тему Arduino. На Русском языке.